 "Since the children have flesh and blood, he [Christ] too shared in their humanity so that BY HIS DEATH HE MIGHT DESTROY HIM WHO HOLDS THE POWER OF DEATH--THAT IS, THE DEVIL--and free those who all their lives were held in slavery by their fear of death (Hebrews 2:14, 15)."

 So, scripture indicates that Jesus did not die spiritually after all.

 I would really recommend Hank's book, Christianity in Crisis.
 It is very well documented.
 He also has tapes of these false teachers speaking their untruths.
 They can be obtained through Christian Research Institute.

 Proving from Scripture that Jesus Did Not Descend into Hell:

-Some false teachers use the following verse to claim that Jesus descended into hell after he died:
+Some false teachers use the following verse to claim that Jesus spent 3 days in hell after he died:

 "For as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth."
 (Matt 12:40)

 A lot of false teachers translate "in the heart of the earth" to mean "hell."
 But is that what it really means?